 Don’t be average.
 Only include your grade-point average if it’s truly impressive and you’re a recent graduate.

-- Achieve resume greatness.
+Achieve greatness.
 Any scholastic achievements and awards listed must truly be noteworthy.

-- Keep it movin’.
+Keep it moving.
 The prominence of the education section of your resume relates to where you are in your career.
-If you’re a recent graduate, for example, it makes sense to place education-related information near the top of the document.
+If you’re a recent grad, for example, it makes sense to place education-related information near the top of the document.
 But as your work history develops, details about your academic career should move toward the bottom as you emphasize your skills and experience.

 For a job seeker who has been in the workforce, their resume education section might be as simple as this:

 For a recent grad seeking an entry-level role, however, the resume education section could look something like this: